hyprwm/hyprland-wiki/content/Nix/Hyprland on other distros.md

 `--impure` is needed due to `nixGL`'s reliance on hardware information.

-Since 0.53, `start-hyprland` will automatically use `nixGL` if needed.
-Otherwise, you must use `nixGL Hyprland`.
-It's recommended to just stick with `start-hyprland`.
+Since 0.54, `start-hyprland` will automatically use `nixGL` if needed.
+For versions before that, you must use `nixGL start-hyprland`.

 ## Upgrading